lorenaandra/Synapse/README.md

 	•	Sign In / Sign Up:
 When not signed in, clicking the profile icon toggles an auth form where users can choose between signing in (enter username and password) or signing up (enter username, password, and confirm password).
 	•	Persistent Login:
-When a user successfully logs in, their username is stored in localStorage, and the greeting is updated accordingly.
+When users successfully log in, their username is stored in localStorage, and the greeting is updated accordingly.
 	•	Sign Out:
 If the user is signed in, clicking the profile icon shows only the sign-out option.
 When clicked, it calls the /api/signout endpoint and resets the user to “Anonymous.”